namelivia/namelivia.plants-server/README.md

 ## Required variables (TODO: Update these)
  - `loki_url` Loki endpoint to send logs.
- - `domain_name` The domain name in which the app will be served from.
+ - `host_port` Port to be mapped in the host machine.